KaiqueDamato/KDPulseButton/Example/Pods/KDPulseButton/README.md

 All properties are ***IBInspectable*** so you can just drag and drop a new button, change the class and make all the configurations that you need in the Storyboard.

 I wish you a funny and happy coding. 🤓🚀

+## Author

+Kaique Pantosi D'amato, kaiquedamato@icloud.com.

+## License

+KDPulseButton is available under the MIT license.
+See the [License](https://github.com/KaiqueDamato/KDPulseButton/blob/master/LICENSE) file for more info.